Do you offer access to a range of wrappers on your platform?

 What safeguards are there in relation to my client’s assets on the platform?

-What processing and reconciliation systems do you have in place to protect client money (and cash)?
+What processing and reconciliation systems do you have in place to protect client money?

 What protection is there for clients in the event of a failure of an asset provider, for an asset held in client’s accounts?

 Investments will be with the individual fund managers and their books and records will reflect legal title consistent with our records.
 All assets bought through the Nucleus platform are registered to a separate nominee so segregated from the financial position of Nucleus.
 These would remain registered to the relevant nominee in case of a Nucleus failure and therefore would be available for the insolvency practitioner or purchasing company to ensure safe return to the clients.

 If a client holds an investment with a fund manager that's failed, it may be possible to claim compensation but this will depend on the specific circumstances of the fund manager involved.

 What action has your platform taken to ensure clients wouldn’t face a deduction from their assets (e.g. to pay administrators fees) in the event of the platform failure?

 The special administration regime (2011) introduced the right of administrators to deduct fees involved in returning assets to a client from those assets, even if they are held in trust in nominee accounts.
 This applies in the event of a special administration although instances of special administration are rare.

 Regardless, we are required to hold sufficient funds in our own capital, in reserve, to allow the firm to be wound down while covering these administrator fees and therefore we wouldn’t expect clients to face deductions from their assets in the event of our failure.

 We have a guide – 'the investor protection guide' – which explains protection in more detail.